corona-warn-app/cwa-server/docs/SUBMISSION.md

 ## TAN Verification

-When submitting diagnosis keys a Transaction Authorization Number (TAN) token must be present in the request header section (`cwa-authorization`).
+When submitting diagnosis keys, a Transaction Authorization Number (TAN) token must be present in the request header section (`cwa-authorization`).
 Before delegating the TAN validation to the verification server, the TAN is verified to be an UUID on the Submission Service side.
 Then the TAN token is sent to the [verification server](https://github.com/corona-warn-app/cwa-verification-server/blob/master/docs/architecture-overview.md) to check its validity.
 If the TAN is valid, then it means it is linked to a valid test.